All Episodes

 Yes, we do.

-The more extraordinary possibility, and I'm going to give them some very extraordinary possibilities to give people a feeling for how wide we have to cast our net based on the remarkable data we now have confirmed.
+The more extraordinary possibility, and I'm going to get into some very extraordinary possibilities to give people a feeling for how wide we have to cast our net based on the remarkable data we now have confirmed.

 The most remarkable possibility of all, I'm going to come back to this again and again and again through the morning, is that what's going on in Egypt is not the first effort to find secret rooms and archives under the Giza Plateau.